complyue/cod-project/design/MemoryRegionAndRegionalTypes.md

    - `regional_ptr` (intra-region):
      - Stores references as relative offsets from its own memory address
-     - Designed for region-local storage with automatic relocation support
+     - Provides region-local storage with automatic relocation support
      - Supports construction from raw pointers for offset calculation
      - Cannot be used with rvalue semantics due to address-relative storage
    - `global_ptr` (cross-region):